waffle-iron/oxd-python/README.md

 ## Using the Library in your website

+> You are now on the `master` branch.
+If you want to use `oxd-python` for production use, switch to the branch of the matching version as the `oxd-server` you are installing

 [oxD RP](http://ox.gluu.org/doku.php?id=oxd:rp) has complete information about the Code Authorization flow and the various details about oxD RP configuration.
 This document provides only documentation about the oxd-python library.

 ### Prerequisites